Learn more about this card and find out how you can apply here.

 Curious about the Hilton Honors Ascend card?
 Let’s take a closer look at its features, advantages, disadvantages, and overall suitability for frequent and not-so-frequent travelers.

-First, when you spend at least $2,000 in eligible net purchases within the first 3 months of your account opening date, you get 75,000 bonus Hilton Honors points.
-That’s equivalent to up to 15 free nights at Category 1 Hilton properties, the brand’s lowest tier.
+When you spend at least $2,000 in eligible net purchases within the first 3 months of your account opening date, you get 100,000 bonus Hilton Honors points.
+That’s worth up to 20 free nights at Category 1 properties.